bdobyns/silver-funicular/php-mysql-eb/TechLead.Readme.md

  BE PATIENT: THIS MAY TAKE A WHILE AND WILL DEPLOY AT LEAST ONE INSTANCE ALONG THE WAY Creating application version archive "app-160226_164956".
 Uploading: [##################################################] 100% Done...
-Environment details for: lacing-atom-bdobyns Application name: atom-bdobyns
+Environment details for: test-bdobyns-php-mysql Application name: bdobyns-php-mysql
   Region: us-west-2
   Deployed Version: app-160226_164956
   Environment ID: e-hv2pi24s68